Kings Without Kingdoms.

 They carry storms so others don't drown in them.

-And when nobody’s watching, they still hold the line.
+They still hold the line.

 Leadership isn't loud.